Validark/DynSDT/zig/README.md

 atomically to the new copy, or the work can be repeated if another thread updated the structure first.
 I suppose one _could_ dream up a similar scheme with the LCRS linked-lists, but that would be pretty crazy. -->

+This version does not yet support the dynamic updates of the structure.

 ## How to run this